Dr Rosanna Lane

-Rosanna previously completed an MSci in Geography from the University of Bristol.
-During this degree she specialised in hydrology, environmental change and spatial / statistical modelling.
-In her final year she focussed on hydrological modelling, earth system modelling and environmental policy.
+Rosanna’s earlier academic background is an MSci in Geography from the University of Bristol, specialising in hydrology, environmental change and spatial / statistical modelling.
+In her final year she focused on hydrological modelling, earth system modelling and environmental policy.

 - Flood risk